 3. Get Window Tint Film

-Getting UV-blocking window tint film was one of the best decisions we made that continues to help keep our van cool when parked in the sun.
-With the film on, the intensity of the sun’s rays is becomes drastically reduced and it has helped slow the rate at which our van’s interior warms up.
+Getting UV-blocking window tint film was one of our best decisions, and it continues to help keep our van cool when parked in the sun.
+With the film on, the intensity of the sun’s rays becomes drastically reduced, and it has helped slow the rate at which our van’s interior warms up.
 As a side benefit, our van’s A/C works much better at cooling the front cab while we drive.